 Booth Old & New

-Above: Tuxedo Park’s first “manned” booth, and in the company of a beautiful young lady!
+Above: Tuxedo Park’s first “manned” booth, and in the company of an observant youngster.

 Above: Tuxedo Park’s new “manned” booth – Posted November 2018